chadkluck/npm-chadkluck-cache-data/README.md

 * 1.0.17
   * Bumped package dependencies up for aws-sdk and cookiejar

+* 1.0.18
+  * Added tools.obfuscate() and tools.sanitize() and now attempts to sanitize objects sent to DebugAndLog

 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details